defra-design/aqie-design-history/app/posts/private-beta/sprint-seven.md

 In this round of research, we found:

-* participants all managed to find the location they wanted to search for in Northern Ireland
+* all the participants managed to find the location they wanted to search for in Northern Ireland
 * the new style DAQI scale was understood well
 * users all understood the dual forecast
 * the messaging in the prototype is understood